fstagni/DIRACDocs/source/DeveloperGuide/DevelopmentModel/index.rst

 By definition only one person works with one repository directly.
 But people don't develop alone.
 Git has a set of operations to send and bring information to/from remote repositories.
 Users work with their local repositories and only communicate with remote repositories to publish their changes or to bring other developer's changes to their repository.
-In Git *lingo* sending changes to a repository is called *pull* and bringing changes is *push*.
+In Git *lingo* sending changes to a repository is called *push* and bringing changes is *pull*.

 Git *per-se* doesn't have a central repository but to make things easier we'll define a repository that will hold the releases and stable branches for DIRAC.
 Developers will bring changes from that repository to synchronize their code with the DIRAC releases.
-To send changes to be released, users will have to push their changes to a repository where the integration manager can pull the changes from, and send a *pull request*.
+To send changes to be released, users will have to push their changes to a repository where the integration manager can pull the changes from, and send a *Pull Request*.
-A *pull request* is telling the release manager where to get the changes from to integrate them into the next DIRAC release.
+A *Pull Request* is telling the release manager where to get the changes from to integrate them into the next DIRAC release.

 .. figure:: integrationModel.png
     :align: left
     :alt: Schema on how changes flow between DIRAC and users

-    How to publish and retrieve changes to DIRAC (see also `Pro Git Book <http://progit.org/book/>`_)
+    How to publish and retrieve changes to DIRAC (see also `Pro Git Book <http://git-scm.com/book>`_)

 Developers use the *developer private* repositories for their daily work.
 When they want something to be integrated, they publish the changes to their *developer public* repositories and send a *Pull Request* to the release manager.
 The release manager will pull the changes to his/her own repository, and publish them in the *blessed repository* where the rest of the developers can pull the new changes to their respective *developer private* repositories.

+In practice, the DIRAC Project is using the `Github <http://github.com/DIRACGrid>`_ service to manage the code integration operations.
+This will be described in subsequent chapters.

 Decentralized but centralized